 If you've already given the notice to vacate, then you may be able to cancel that and remain in the property, depending upon the circumstances.
-Ultimately, the decision has to be made by GTL Real Estate based upon whether anyone else has applied for the property already, whether you would have been eligible for renewal anyway, etc.
+Ultimately, the decision has to be made by Revolution Rental Management based upon whether anyone else has applied for the property already, whether you would have been eligible for renewal anyway, etc.

 If your request is approved, however, there is an administrative fee that you must pay.
-This amount would be due no later than your next month's rent.
+This amount would be due up front before Revolution could approve your request.
 The following fees apply:

 - $100 if you submit the request more than a full calendar month prior to your lease expiring

 - $250 if you submit the request in the last month of your lease, but more than 15 days prior to expiration

 - $750 if you submit the request in the last 15 days of the lease

 - NOTE: there is no fee charged if your notice to vacate was issued well ahead of the due date, and you withdraw that notice more than two full calendar months prior to your lease expiring